Air Quality Alert issued July 17 at 4:10PM MDT by NWS Denver CO

 Adams, Broomfield, Boulder, Larimer, and Weld Counties

-the Front Range Urban Corridor.
-Continued hot and sunny weather
+Range Urban Corridor.
+Hot and sunny weather will result in

-levels, reaching the Unhealthy for Sensitive Groups category, or
+concentrations of ozone reaching the Unhealthy for Sensitive

 https://www.colorado.gov/airquality/colorado_summary.aspx If